-All thirty-four communities that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Eighteen communities had one or more samples with a disinfectant residual lower than 0.2 mg/L. For all but one town, average chlorine residuals in communities remained close to or above last year's levels.
+Thirty-three of the thirty-four communities that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Six communities had one or more samples with a disinfectant residual lower than 0.2 mg/L. 22 fully-served communities had average residuals higher than last year.
+6 fully-served communities had average residuals slightly lower than last year; averages for these towns were still well above 1.0 mg/L.